AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 **ImplementationGuide naming**

-The name for an ImplementationGuide **SHALL** be in the form of ADHA[optional-computable-use-case-name]FHIR:
+The name for an ImplementationGuide **SHALL** be in the form of ADHA[optional-computable-use-case]FHIR:

-- [optional-computable-use-case-name] if present **SHALL** be the value of the [optional-human-readable-use-case-name] from the title with the following differences:
+- [optional-computable-use-case] if present **SHALL** be the value of the [optional-human-readable-use-case] from the title with the following differences:
   - **SHALL** use UpperCamelCase
   - **SHALL** contain no whitespace

-The title for an ImplementationGuide **SHALL** be in the form of ADHA [optional-human-readable-use-case-name] FHIR:
+The title for an ImplementationGuide **SHALL** be in the form of ADHA [optional-human-readable-use-case] FHIR:

-- [human-readable-use-case-name]
+- [human-readable-use-case]
   - **SHALL NOT** be present for the implementation guide that manages the core and common ADHA FHIR materials for a FHIR version
-  - **SHALL** be a title case version of the [optional-subpackage-name] of the ImplementationGuide [resource-id] for a publication that manages a subpackage
+  - **SHALL** be a title case version of the [optional-subpackage-case] of the ImplementationGuide [resource-id] for a publication that manages a subpackage

 Example: ImplementationGuide resource that manages the core and common ADHA FHIR materials
 ~~~